Note: This post originally appeared on BreakingTheOnePercent.com in 2019, before we merged DollarSprout and BTOP

 I’m all for people taking a leap of faith and starting their blog.
 I firmly believe that as long as you are committed to blogging for the long haul, and you’re willing to always keep learning, you will eventually make it.

 Making it can mean something different to everyone.
 For us, it means establishing an actual media company.
-For others, it may mean a side hustle that generates a few hundred dollars each month, and that’s it (literally everyone can achieve this level).
+For others, it may mean a side hustle that generates a few hundred dollars each month, and that’s it.

 That being said, not everyone will learn how to make money blogging and then actually follow through and execute the steps correctly at the same rate.
 Unless blogging is a field you have past experience in, I’d say forget about it.
-It will reasonably take months to years before you’re generating a consistent 4-figures per month.
+It will reasonably take months to years before you’re generating a consistent 4 figures per month.
 The bare minimum you’ll need to support yourself, let alone a dependent.
-Furthermore, you’d be siphoning income away blog growth/re-investing back into your blogging business.
+Furthermore, you’d be siphoning income away from blog growth/re-investing back into your blogging business.

 Some general tips for deciding when it’s a good time to dive in (all must be present):